NexPlayer/Android-SDK/advanced.md

 - `static final int NEXPLAYER_ASYNC_CMD_OPEN_STORE_STREAM = 0x00000101`

-    Possible value forcommandparameter of onAsyncCmdComplete.
+    Possible value for command parameter of onAsyncCmdComplete.

 - `static final int NEXPLAYER_ASYNC_CMD_START_STORE_STREAM = 0x00000102`

-    Possible value forcommandparameter of onAsyncCmdComplete.
+    Possible value for command parameter of onAsyncCmdComplete.

 - `static final int NEXPLAYER_SOURCE_TYPE_LOCAL_NORMAL = 0`

-    Treatspathas a local media file; a possible value for thetypeparameter of NexPlayer.open.
+    Treats path as a local media file; a possible value for the type parameter of NexPlayer.open.

 - `static final int NEXPLAYER_SOURCE_TYPE_STREAMING = 1`

-    Treatspathas a URL to a streaming media source; a possible value for thetypeparameter of NexPlayer.open.
+    Treats path as a URL to a streaming media source; a possible value for the type parameter of NexPlayer.open.

 - `static final int NEXPLAYER_SOURCE_TYPE_STORE_STREAM = 2`

-    Treatspathas a URL to a streaming media source to be stored for offline playback; a possible value for the `type` parameter of NexPlayer.open.
+    Treats path as a URL to a streaming media source to be stored for offline playback; a possible value for the `type` parameter of NexPlayer.open.

 - `static final int NEXPLAYER_TRANSPORT_TYPE_TCP = 0`